 It took some time before I could consider Self Evident to be a part of my CD collection.
 The wait was more than worth it.
 It sounds amazing on my stereo set as I came to expect after listening to his previous releases on CD.
 On Self Evident, Christos leaves even more room for self-interpretation as the subject matters are more philosophical in nature making the lyrics harder to pin down.
 This is also the beauty of the album, as with every listen you will be able to discover a new perspective on matters of the heart and mind.
 As for a title, he couldn’t have picked a better one to describe the overall feeling when listening to the album.
 The music emanates a warm soothing quality and progresses fluidly from one to the other before you are going to want to press repeat.
 It’s when you fully give in to the journey that the clever ways and subtleties in the music stand-out and reveal the true complexity of some of the rhythms.
 Again a true masterpiece of modern Roots Reggae of the man hailing from Washington D.C.

 Once member of the Roots Reggae formation The Gladiators, Clinton Fearon decided to go solo in 1987 leaving the group who he was part of for well over 10 years.
 Clinton embarked on a mission to find his own sound and with the help of some local talent formed the Boogie Brown Band.
-Trying to add different elements rather than taking away from the ways that shaped him as a musician, he delivers some of the life’s lessons he picked up along the way.
+Trying to add different elements rather than taking away from what shaped him as a musician, he delivers some of the life’s lessons he picked up along the way.
 The eclectic mix draws inspiration from Folk, Bluegrass, Swamp Blues to R&B and first stood out to me with the release of Vision.
 This album together with Mi Deh Ah and Goodness are pure magic and can be seen as reaching full fruition after an already impressive recording career.
 Songwriting and arranging has always been one of his strong suites and only seemed to have aged for the better like a strong ale after his decision to leave The Gladiators.
 Playing Bass, Guitar and Percussion next to writing and composing each and every song on both albums, he sets himself apart in this modern day and age.

 “Comin’ from the country with my little guitar, I find myself between a rock and a hard place”.

-“Rock and a Hard Place” tells the story of a young Clinton moving from the country side to Jamaica’s capitol to pursue his dream of becoming a musician.
+“Rock and a Hard Place” tells the story of a young Clinton moving from the country side to Jamaica’s capital to pursue his dream of becoming a musician.
 Like many before and after him, he discovered the hardship of earning a living as a musician.
 It takes sheer determination, countless sacrifices and above all a deep love for music.
 This is something that you can feel listening to Mi Deh Yah.
 Clinton has become synonymous with wrapping a serious message with a catchy melody and holding it in place with some heavy vibrations.
 Something he has been crafting to perfection for many years.
 After some lessons about the sometimes hard reality of life, Clinton lightens the mood with the swinging “De Casa” taking you to along some of the places he calls his home away from home.
 “Focus” is a welcome half-way treat, were the band can show what it is capable of without any restrictions before they bring it home on the second half of the disc with tracks like the stunning “Are You Ready” or “Tell The World“.
 A natural high for a cloudy day.

 Reject Badness, Inject Goodness, Begin Happiness couldn’t have come from anyone else than Clinton Fearon.
 Goodness as the title and cover suggest radiates positivity, but does have a serious undercurrent both in the sound and its message.
 This is most evident in opening track “Blame Game” which tells us to rather look at ourselves than pointing a finger at someone else and “The Hunter” that in many ways is a warning for the human race picking this earth clean to the point we have nothing left to survive.
-Luckily there are also some uplifting messages to be heard such as the energetic “Come By Yah”, the merry “Talk With A Friend” or strolling along the beach with “Galang” as your companion.
+Luckily there are also some uplifting messages to be heard such as the energetic “Come By Yah”, the merry “Talk With A Friend” or strolling along the beach with “Galang” turning every frown upside down.
 These are just a few random picks, but I could just as well have named all of them.
 This album never lets down, not only in terms of the songs presented but also the crisp and detailed sound.

 If you are not yet a fan of Clinton Fearon you will become after listening to his music, I’m sure of it.
 If you already familiar with it and thinking about buying his music, please consider buying via his own website so that all profits are going to the creators of this wonderful music directly.

 I came across this CD when I was visiting a local record store which I haven’t been to in over a year.
 Crazy to think about it since I used to live just across the street and would visit this record store almost on a weekly basis.
 I came across a black tin CD case working my way through the Reggae and Dub CD section.
 Only after reading the title, I got a faint hint of what I could expect as I had heard it somewhere before.
-This cross-breed between Punk and Dub was one of Mad Professors first major projects after opening his Ariwa Sounds studio at Peckham, London in 1982.
+This cross-breed between Punk and Dub was one of Mad Professor’s first major projects after opening his Ariwa Sounds studio at Peckham, London in 1982.
 Like everything Mad Professor touches, it is brilliantly mixed.
 It being one of the first records asked to mix outside the Reggae genre, feels like he gave it is absolute best still trying to prove himself.
 Armed with a bag full of aural trickery every track gets the attention it deserves.
 The record secured his path to not only come on top as one of Reggae’s most respected Dub producers, but also venturing beyond the realms of traditional Reggae and Dub.
 Subsequently he worked with artists like Sade, Beastie Boys, Jamiroquai, Depeche Mode and Massive Attack.
 Next to the Dub mixes you are also rewarded with some extended 12 inch vocal mixes as a bonus.
 No stand-out tracks just a psychedelic trip through UK’s underground Reggae meets Punk scene.